markhm/sharepoint-treebrowser/README.md

   - **Flyt til arkiv** - Archived (Y/N)
   - **Forretningsenhed** - Business unit
   - **Indholdstype** - Content type
-Please indicate if you have other needs.
+Please let me know if you would like to see other languages supported.

 How to use:
-- Observe that the tree at the first level shows the repository, followed by the particular library at the next level
+- Observe that the tree at the first level shows the repository, followed by the particular library at the next level.
-- Use the depth slider to show a larger part of the tree, or select a particular node to uncover a deeper part of the tree
+- Use the depth slider to show a larger part of the tree, or select a particular node to uncover a deeper part of the tree.
-- Click various nodes to see the tree parts expand
+- Click various nodes to see the tree parts expand.
-- Pan by holding the left mouse button (not on a node) and moving
+- Pan by holding the left mouse button (not on a node) and moving.
-- Zoom by holding the right mouse button and moving up or down
+- Zoom by holding the right mouse button and moving up or down.
-- Double click to fit to zoom
+- Double click to fit to zoom.
-- Select a metadata column (Group) and turn on the visualisation (tick box) and observe the most used elements in the legend
+- Select a metadata column (Group) and turn on the visualisation (tick box) and observe the most used elements in the legend.
-- Reset by selecting the root node, setting depth to 1 and clicking the Center button
+- Reset by selecting the root node, setting depth to 1 and clicking the Center button.
-- Enter a keyword in the search box, click the Expand tick box to expand
+- Enter a keyword in the search box, click the Expand tick box to expand.
+- Click the Center button to center the visualisation in case you loose perspective.

-## Prerequisites and acknowledgement
+## Prerequisites and acknowledgements
 Requires Java 1.8 or higher.

 Based on <a href="http://prefuse.org">prefuse</a>, a visualisation library for Java developed by <a href="http://jheer.org">Jeffrey Heer</a>.